Des Moines Estate Planning Lawyer

 Trusts

-Trusts are a very flexible vehicles for transferring assets to future generations and charities while avoiding the court system and protecting the privacy of your beneficiaries.
+Trusts are a very flexible vehicle for transferring assets to future generations and charities while avoiding the court system and protecting the privacy of your beneficiaries.
 There are several different types of trusts: testamentary trust (a trust embedded inside your Will that controls money after you die such as for minor children or persons with disabilities, or saves assets for a second or third generation); inter-vivos trusts (trust set up and funded with assets while you are living).

 Inter-vivos trust may be either revocable or irrevocable.
 Revocable living trusts are primarily used to avoid the probate process.
 Typically, the trust-maker is the trustee and retains the right to make changes to or cancel the trust at any time and dictates who the successor trustees will be.
-Assets can be transferred to the trust or out of the trust and beneficiaries can be changed at anytime, until the trust-maker has died.
+Assets can be transferred to the trust or out of the trust and beneficiaries can be changed at any time, until the trust-maker has died.
 At that time the trust becomes irrevocable, and no one can make changes to it.
-Just like a Will, the trust states who gets your assets after you have died.
-A revocable living trust takes the place of your Will.
-However, we sometimes do a pour over Will, just as a back-up, in case there is a probate asset that did not get transferred to the trust before you died.

 Irrevocable trusts are used to protect assets for future generations and avoid certain taxes.
 This trust varies from a revocable trust, as you might imagine.
 Once the trust is signed and funded, there is very limited opportunity to change the terms of the trust, revoke the trust, or take assets out of the trust.
 Because they are so inflexible, we only recommend these trusts when we are very certain they are the correct planning tool to help you reach your goals.